SettyBhavithav/SettyBhavithav/README.md

 ### 🔄 End-to-End

-User input → multi-model routing → RAG memory retrieval → reasoning → voice/vision processing → response generation.
+Model routing, retrieval, voice/vision processing, and remote control are connected into one continuous AI pipeline.
-The asynchronous architecture connects memory, models, tools, wake-word detection, and Discord control into one continuous assistant pipeline.
+The system runs asynchronously from user input through reasoning, memory retrieval, and response generation.

 <br/>